-We have audited the financial statements of XYZ Scheme ("the Scheme") set out on pages .... to ...., which comprise the statement of net assets available for benefits as at [year end date], and the statement of changes in net assets available for benefits and [cash flow statement][statement of cash flows] for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of XYZ Insurance Company Limited's Hong Kong Branch ("the Branch") set out on pages ...... to ....., which comprise the statement of financial position as at 31 December 20X1, and the [statement of profit or loss and] the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.